Semrush helps you:

 They are basically votes from other websites.
 Each of these votes tells search engines: “This content is valuable, credible and useful”.

-So the more of these “votes” you have, the higher your site will rank in Google and other search engines.
+So the more of these “votes” you have, the higher your site will rank in Google and alternate search engines.

 Number of backlinks